pytorch/pytorch/docs/source/quantization.rst

 Quantization Aware Training models the effects of quantization during training allowing for higher accuracy compared to other quantization methods.
-During training, all calculations are done in floating point, with fake_quant modules modeling the effects of quantization.
+During training, all calculations are done in floating point, with fake_quant modules modeling the effects of quantization by clamping and rounding to simulate the effects of INT8.
 After model conversion, weights and activations are quantized, and activations are fused into the preceding layer where possible.
 It is commonly used with CNNs and yields a higher accuracy compared to static quantization.
 Quantization Aware Training is also known as